aicwebtech/Bible-SuperSearch-Client-dev-enyo/assets/html/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.
+You should have received a copy of the GNU General Public License (GPL) along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

+This software is licensed for NON-COMMERCIAL use only.

+Commercial use will require a commercial license.
+Commercial use includes:

+* Putting the SOFTWARE behind a paywall
+* Charging others to access or use the SOFTWARE
+* Selling the SOFTWARE for any amount, whether by itself or bundled with other software
+* Incorporating into third party software which is NOT compatible with the GNU GPL (See https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses)
+* Any other use which would violate the GNU GPL

+Please see full license at https://www.biblesupersearch.com/license/

+OVERVIEW
-This is the official client for the Bible SuperSearch API.
+This is the official user interface client for the Bible SuperSearch API.

 By installing and using this software, you agree to the API Terms of Service: https://api.biblesupersearch.com/documentation#tab_tos.
 API Privacy Policy: https://api.biblesupersearch.com/documentation#tab_privacy API full documentation: https://api.biblesupersearch.com/documentation

+Alternatively, you can install the Bible SuperSearch API on your website.

 REQUIREMENTS
 1. A functioning website